Style-Forge/hub/docs/helpers/shift.md

 # Shift

-The shift utility classes help manage the alignment of an element within a flex container.
+The shift utility classes help manage the alignment of an element within a flex and grid container.
 These classes allow you to control the alignment properties easily.

 <div class="d:f:y">